Mindfulness is a topic that has garnered an enormous amount of attention in the past decade, and deservedly so.

 More importantly, he teaches you various mindfulness exercises that will help you calm your inner chatter and start acting in alignment with who you actually are.

-Even though the focus of this book is not necessarily mindfulness, it turns out to be one of the best books on mindfulness that I’ve ever read.
+Even though the focus of this self-improvement book is not necessarily mindfulness, it turns out to be one of the best books on the subject that I’ve come across.

 # 10 – Make Peace With Your Mind by Mark Coleman

 Continuing with our list of the best mindfulness books, this is a wonderful book for anyone who struggles who quiet their inner critic.

 Every one of us has that voice that constantly tells us we are never quite good enough.

 Unfortunately, you will never quite be able to turn that voice off.
 Although, you can reduce the impact that it has on your life.